launchdarkly/lua-server-sdk/README.md

 Supported C server-side SDK versions
 -----------

-This version of the Lua server-side SDK depends on the C server-side SDK.
-The minimum required version is `2.1.0`, and under `3.0.0`.
+This version of the Lua server-side SDK depends on the C++ server-side SDK C bindings, as well as the C++ server-side SDK's Redis source integration.

+The minimum required version is `1.0.0` for the Redis source.

 Getting started
 -----------